My worst Super Bowl Moment involved a blonde Mormon, a gas mask, a missing cigar box and Laura Bush. What was your worst Super Bowl moment?

 It's bad enough to do it in a regular season game.
 But giving your opponent that field position when you're a minute away from sending the Super Bowl to overtime is downright unforgivable.
 I blame him for all of Tom Brady's success.

 We could do a Top 10 list just of Buffalo Bills moments, but this one is classic.
-If I can't find the remote or a bottle opener by kickoff of the Super Bowl I'm a dumbass.
+If I can't find the remote or a bottle opener by kickoff of the Super Bowl I'm a dumbass being ridiculed without mercy by my friends and family.
 This guy couldn't find his head, so what does that make him?

-2) Jackie Smith drops the pass, Super Bowl XIII
+3. Jackie Smith drops the pass (Super Bowl XIII)

 This may be the Bill Buckner Moment of football.
 Not in its overall significance to the franchise, but in the fact that it showed how a routine play, botched on the biggest stage, can stay with you for decades.
 Smith was wide open.
 I mean he was WIDE open.
 And the 38-year-old Cowboy dropped what would have been a game-tying touchdown.
 Dallas settled for a field goal, and lost to Pittsburgh by four.

-1) Norwood lays foundation for Ray Finkle, Super Bowl XXV
+2. Norwood lays foundation for Ray Finkle (Super Bowl XXV)

 Being from New York, I know a ton of Bills fans.
 I honestly can't say that I've ever heard one of them have an argument about football that didn't come to an abrupt end when the non-Buffalo fan starts shouting, "Wide right!
 Wide right!"
 I've seen it a hundred times.
 Hell, it could be a game between Houston and Tampa Bay, and if a kicker misses a field goal just wide and to the right, someone immediately cracks a joke about Scott Norwood.

 This moment defines a franchise, a city, and one of the greatest would-be dynasty tragedies in sports history.
 Close, but not close enough.
-Harris and Thomas were Hall of Famers.
-Robbins and Robinson went to Pro Bowls.
-Janet Jackson was hot in the early nineties.
-But Scott Norwood serves as the greater example of how an entire career - an entire life - can be defined by what went wrong in the Super Bowl.
+And to this day Norwood serves as the greater example of how an entire career - an entire life - can be defined by what went wrong in the Super Bowl.